MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings: Experiments

 \subsection{Link Prediction Task}

-We first evaluate our model in the 32-dimensional vector space, which is the same as the low-dimensional setting of Chami et al. \cite{GoogleAttH}. `MulDE-modelH' is the model whose Junior model is a 32-dimensional hyperbolic model, and its four teachers, TransH, DistH, RotH and RefH, are pre-trained in the 64-dimensional space.
-We evaluate our distilled Junior models compared with its original results, and also contrast with SotA models in both low and high dimensions.
+We first evaluate our model in the 32-dimensional vector space, which is the same as the low-dimensional setting of Chami et al. \cite{GoogleAttH}.
+MulDE-modelH represents the model whose Junior model is a 32-dimensional hyperbolic model, and its four teachers, TransH, DistH, RotH and RefH, are pre-trained in the 64-dimensional space.
+We compare distilled Junior models with its original results, as well as with the state-of-the-art models in both low and high dimensions.
 The experimental results are shown in Table \ref{tab:2}.
-From the table, we can have the following observations:

-The four different Junior models trained by MulDE significantly outperform their original performance on two datasets.
-The MRR and Hits@10 of all four models have an average 5\% improvement.
-Especially, the Hits@10 of RotH increases from 0.547 to 0.574 on WN19RR, and the Hits@1 of DistH improves from 0.202 to 0.235 on FB15k-237.
+From the table, we can have the following observations.
+The four different Junior models trained by MulDE significantly outperform their original performance on the both datasets.
+The MRR and Hits@10 of all four models have an average 5\% increase.
+Especially, the Hits@10 of RotH improves from 0.547 to 0.574 on WN18RR, and the Hits@1 of DistH improves from 0.202 to 0.235 on FB15k-237.
 The results illustrate the effectiveness of knowledge distillation for low-dimensional embedding.

-Compared with previous low-dimensional models, `MulDE-RotH' achieves the SotA results in all metrics on two datasets.
-Although the AttH model combines both RotH and RefH, it is weaker than our next-best model `MulDE-RefH' in 5 metrics.
-Besides, the TransH model only utilizes a simple score function, but exceeds all previous low-dimensional models on FB15k-237 dataset after knowledge distillation training.
+Compared with previous low-dimensional models, MulDE-RotH achieves the state-of-the-art results in all metrics on the two datasets.
+Although the AttH model combines both RotH and RefH, it is weaker than our next-best model MulDE-RefH in 5 metrics.
+Besides, the TransH model only utilizes a simple scoring function, but exceeds all previous low-dimensional models on the FB15k-237 dataset after the knowledge distillation training.

-Compared with SotA high-dimensional models,`MulDE-RotH' exceeds multiple 200-dimensional models, including TransE, DistMult, ComplEx, and ConvE, on two datasets.
-Although its performance is lower than some of the latest models, `MulDE-RotH' has shown strong competitiveness in some metrics.
-Significantly, its Hits@10 on WN18RR outperforms most of SotA models except QuatE and RotH (d=500).
+Compared with the high-dimensional models, the 32d MulDE-RotH exceeds multiple 200-dimensional models, including TransE, DistMult, ComplEx, and ConvE.
+Although its performance is lower than some of the latest RotatE, TuckER and QuatE models, MulDE-RotH has shown strong competitiveness in some metrics with much less parameters.
+Significantly, the Hits@10 of MulDE-RotH on WN18RR outperforms most state-of-the-art models, and its MRR and Hits@1 metrics are very close to those of the high-dimensional RotH model on the two datasets.

-On the whole, we can conclude that the MulDE framework can successfully improve the low-dimensional hyperbolic models.
+Overall, we can conclude that the MulDE framework can successfully improve the low-dimensional hyperbolic models.
 The performance of those distilled models is even comparable to some high-dimensional models.